antonkomarev/talks/engineering/php/laravel-love/PITCHME.md

 +++

+## Reaction Total

+Aggregated statistical values of total reactions count & their weight related to Reactant.

-## Reaction Summary
+## Reaction Counter

-Computed statistical values of Reactions related to Reactables.
+Aggregated statistical values of ReactionTypes related to Reactant.

 ---